codewitch-honey-crisis/gfx_demo/README.md

 #### Alpha Blending

 If you create pixels with an alpha channel, it will be respected on supported destinations.
 Not all devices support the necessary features to enable this.
 It's also a performance killer, with no way to make it faster without hardware support, which isn't currently available for any supported device.
+Typically, it's best to alpha blend on a bitmap, and then draw the bitmap to a driver due to performance issues and the fact that many drivers currently do not act as draw sources, and so cannot alpha blend.

 #### Indexed Color/Palette Support

 Some draw destinations use an indexed color scheme, wherein they might have 16 active colors for example picked from a palette of 262,144 possible colors.
 Or they may have a fixed set of 8 active colors and that's all.
 The active colors are all that can be displayed at any given point.
 This was common on older systems with limited frame buffer sizes.
-It may also be the case with some IoT display hardware, especially color e-Ink displays. e-Ink displays range from 2 color (monochrome) to 8 color that I've seen.
+It may also be the case with some IoT display hardware, especially color e-paper displays. e-paper displays range from 2 color (monochrome) to 7 color that I've seen.

 Draw targets that use an indexed pixel for their `pixel_type` - that is, devices with pixels that have a channel with a `channel_name` of `index`, are expected to expose a `palette_type` type alias that indicates the type of the palette they are using, as well as a `palette_type* palette() const` method that returns a pointer to the current palette.